You may be on the wrong page because of outdated links. If that's you, head over to the Site Map to find what you're looking for.

-I also spend time working with school districts to implement curriculum mapping projects and guide classroom teachers through the process of creating high-quality Understanding by Design units.
 Other work includes developing training on the integration of reading and writing indicators into K-8 social studies curriculum.

-I recently redesigned my web site and am in the process of adding addtional web 2.0 content.
+I recently redesigned my web site and am in the process of adding additional web 2.0 content.
 The most recent addition is a Tip of the Week that will also be sent via an automatic email program to interested teachers.

 “What I love is the chance to work with a wide range of people and to learn new stuff.
 I’m always amazed at the experience and knowledge of the people I work with; keeping up is a constant challenge!"

-Prior to coming to the Educational Service & Staff Development Association of Central Kansas in 2000 as a social studies curriculum specialist, I taught for five years in the Social Science department at Tabor College, Hillsboro, Kansas.
+Prior to coming to the Educational Service & Staff Development Association of Central Kansas in 2000 as a curriculum specialist, I taught for five years in the Social Science department at Tabor College, Hillsboro, Kansas.
 Before that, I spent almost a decade at Derby Middle School working with 8th graders.
 Throughout the years, I've taught a variety of content including Kansas History, American History, World History and World Geography.

 As a state certified standards trainer with a Master’s degree in American History, I am able to facilitate curriculum and assessment writing for schools and districts as well as research-based best practices in Social Studies.

-I enjoy playing golf, surfing the Web on my iPad, reading just about any history non-fiction book and watching my kids play sports and perform on-stage.
+I enjoy playing golf, surfing the Web on my iPad, reading just about any history non-fiction book, and watching my kids play sports and perform on-stage.

 1500 E. 11th